rsimba/docker/README.md

 **Note**.
 Remember to replace `<image_name>` and `<tag>` with the actual name and tag of your Docker image.

 ## Containerlab

-You can reference your docker images on containerlab's configuration file...
-More info to come.
+You can reference your Docker images in ContainerLab's configuration file.
+More information will be provided soon.

 Happy coding!